-The Marshall Islands and the High Ambition Coalition were of critical importance to developing the Paris Agreement’s more ambitious targets.
+The High Ambition Coalition was critical to developing the Paris Agreement’s more ambitious targets.
 In addition to its main goal of keeping global temperature rise below 1.5°C, the High Ambition Coalition introduced other significant climate targets to the Paris Agreement, including a pathway to net-zero global emissions by the second half of the century and a five-year cycle for countries to update their commitments to mitigate emission reductions.

 As developed nations struggle to meet the general targets of the Paris Agreement, let alone the more ambitious ones, countries such as the Marshall Islands are poised to be the first to suffer from the most severe effects of climate change in the shape of climate-induced migration.
-At this stage, the question of whether or not forced migration can be avoided is becoming increasingly irrelevant.
-Rather, understanding how to alleviate social impacts will be crucial.
+At this stage, the question of whether or not forced migration can be avoided is becoming increasingly irrelevant, as the focus of the world’s most at-risk countries turns to how they can survive and adapt in a warmer world.
 The nature of the High Ambition Coalition’s formation indicates that such targets may still be achievable through dedicated coordination and leadership.

 ‘1.5 to Stay Alive’